-A second set of specifications likely to continue gaining traction is netCDF (comprising a data model, software libraries and file format) together with the CF metadata conventions [4, 10].
-A third collection of relevant standards is the Open Geospatial Consortium's Sensor Web Enablement (SWE) suite [24], which defines conceptual models (and web services) to describe sensors and sensor data streams.
+A third collection of relevant standards is the Open Geospatial Consortium's Sensor Web Enablement (SWE) suite [24].
+SWE defines conceptual models, web services and XML (Extensible Markup Language) encoding frameworks that can be used as a toolkit in formulating community-agreed description of ocean sensors, platforms, and sensor data streams.
 Increasingly manufacturers are supplying metadata in various forms at the sensor level.

-It is inevitable that scientific datasets will be described with multiple, independent but overlapping metadata standards.
-Similar concepts may be known by different names across metadata standards; the same term may have meanings that differ.
-Technologies and tools to achieve semantic interoperability will be needed to address these problems.
-During the next ten years we expect knowledge engineering (ontology) technologies to advance to the point that they will routinely translate terminology, codes, conceptual models and relationship across standards.
+It is inevitable that scientific datasets will be described with multiple, independent, but overlapping, metadata standards.
+A single concept may be known by different names across metadata standards; a single term may have different meanings.
+Technologies and tools to address these problems - to achieve "semantic interoperability" -- will be needed.
+During the next ten years we expect these technologies to advance to the point that they will routinely translate terminology, codes, conceptual models and relationship across standards.